 These archetypes, as Sachs’ line of thinking goes, which are so important–perhaps even fundamental–to how humans communicate and develop have more or less been suppressed by the last 100 years of broadcast media.
 At least insofar as they were not necessary for successful mass communication or idea adoption.
 Since in the broadcast era, those with money, not those who were able to harness the sincere interest, will, and basic drives/passions of the masses where able to communicate most successfully.
 Now however, we have the internet and connected devices breaking all of the broadcast era rules and ushering in a new, digitally empowered, oral tradition.
 One where ideas once again thrive or die based on their ability to evoke the archetypal patterns of the human psyche.

 Luckily for Mr. Sachs, mere decades before his journey began, a scholar of mythology was already building upon Carl Jung’s ideas about archetypes and had constructed a pattern for human inner development and wholeness represented throughout every storytelling tradition the world over.

 His name was Joseph Campbell, and he is the creator–or perhaps simply the discoverer–of the Hero’s Journey.
-A metaphorical map charting the course of the archetypal self who must overcome their ego and attain a state of mature wholeness (also commonly known as self actualization).
-Which makes the second and most prominent insight that Sachs makes is that this map, which has already been proven in the realms of both ancient and modern storytelling, could also be adapted to marketing as the ideal vehicle for brand messaging on a deep human level.
+A metaphorical map charting the course of the archetypal self who must overcome their ego and attain a state of mature wholeness (also commonly known as self-actualization).
+Which makes the second and most prominent insight of Sachs’, that this map, which has already been proven in the realms of both ancient and modern storytelling, could also be adapted to marketing as the ideal vehicle for brand messaging on a deep human level.